 When it comes to peeing, the Kula Cloth is second to none.
 Anastasia, the creator of the product, spent 3 years testing fabrics and taking photos and the lifetime of the gear is not listed but I have known someone who has had theirs for two years of hiking already.

 Her initial samples proved to be an instant hit, and her team is busy creating the most durable, highest-quality pee cloth ever.
-To get your hands on one for yourself, visit their site online here or you can see them on REI.
+To get your hands on one for yourself, visit their site online here.

 The Kula Cloth has antimicrobial properties that make it much cleaner than traditional pee cloths.
 A Kula Cloth is even able to sterilize bacteria in the sun.
 The Kula Cloth is made to be used frequently on trails and its durability makes it a worthy investment.